20 Different Types of Metals

 Steel

-It is an iron alloy with a few tenths of carbon added to enhance strength and fracture resistance compared to other iron types.
-There are four types of steel.
+Steel is an iron alloy containing a precise percentage of carbon (typically less than 2%) to significantly enhance tensile strength and fracture resistance compared to pure iron.
+Industrial steels are generally classified into four primary categories.

-Carbon Steels: Carbon steel has a dull, matte appearance, and it is corrosive.
+Carbon steel typically exhibits a dull, matte surface finish and is highly susceptible to corrosion if left untreated.
 Low, medium, and high carbon steels are the three kinds, with low having approximately 0.30 percent carbon, medium 0.60 percent, and high 1.5 percent.

-Stainless steel: Stainless steel is by far the most popular on the market.
+Stainless steel is by far the most popular on the market.
 This kind is lustrous and has 10 to 20% chromium as its primary alloying ingredient.
-This mix makes the steel resistant to corrosion and easy to shape into different forms.
+This chromium content forms a passive protective layer, significantly enhancing corrosion resistance while maintaining excellent formability for diverse manufacturing processes.

 Application: Sheets for deep-drawn auto bodies, appliances, construction, railroad rails, and wires.